 - Vacuum the bed before cleaning it.

-- Wash the bed doing one of the following:
+- Wash the bed by doing one of the following:

-- If possible, throw the bed in the washer, remove the cover, and throw it in the washing machine and treat per the bed’s care instructions.
+- If possible, remove the cover, throw it in the washing machine, and treat it per the care instructions.

-- Shake out the insert well outside if it’s not also washable.
+- Shake out the insert well outside if it’s not washable and vacuum when possible.

 - Use a spot upholstery or carpet cleaner with upholstery attachments on more durable beds, such as large dog beds, that look more like a couch than a pillow, assuming it can handle it.
 Don’t oversaturate the piece or use too much soap, and make sure to rinse with water only.
 Do at your own risk.

-- Allow to air dry completely in a well-ventilated area, particularly if you washed the entire bed.
+- Allow the bed to air dry completely in a well-ventilated area, particularly if you washed the entire bed vs. just the cover.

 4. Deep clean your pet’s area.

 Things such as pet houses and cat trees or scratching posts can be shaken and/or vacuumed out in most cases.
-However, you may also need to wipe them clean since animals, such as cats, love to mark their happy zones.
+You may also need to wipe them clean since animals, such as cats, love to mark their happy zones.

 5. Inspect, declutter, and clean any pet toys.